Thomas1B/myPyPackages/README.md

 <br>

 Modules used throughout these custom packaces are:<br>
-`numpy, scipy, pandas, os, time, shutli, termcolor'
+`numpy, scipy, pandas, os, time, shutli, termcolor`

 <br>
 Follow the example below to see available functions in a given module.